rydmike/adaptive_theme_demo/README.md

 }
 ```

 The first colors to pin in light theme mode, is to pin the seed colors to the corresponding palette's main colors.
-So in this case, in light mode:
+So in this case, in **light** mode:

 * The `primaryKey` color `ThemeTokens.avocado` is pinned to `primary`
 * The `secondaryKey` color `ThemeTokens.avocadoRipe` is pinned to `secondary`
 * The `tertiaryKey` color `ThemeTokens.avocadoCore` is pinned to `tertiary`.

-This guarantees that the `ColorScheme`'s main colors `primary`, `seondary` and `tertiary` will have exactly the same color values as the important design tokens.
-Typically, the seed or key color values do not end up in the generated `ColorScheme` otherwise.
-This override works well when the seed colors have high chromacity (are colorful) and also have a brightness that prefers white or light contrast color.
-Typically, if you have brand colors that are intended to be used on white printed paper, they work fine as main colors in light theme mode.
+This guarantees that the `ColorScheme`'s main colors `primary`, `seondary` and `tertiary` will have **exactly the same color values** as the important design tokens.
+Typically, the seed or key color values do not end up in the generated `ColorScheme`.
+The above overrides in light mode works well when the seed colors have high chromacity (are colorful) and also have a brightness that prefers white or light contrast color.
+Typically, if we have brand colors that are intended to be used on white printed paper, they work fine as main colors in light theme mode.

 Due to contrast issue of brand colors intended for printing on white paper, they may not always work well if pinned and used as main colors in dark mode.

-If we had only the three colors as our design tokens, and no colors suitable for dark mode, we would then typically pin them to `primaryContainer`, `secondaryContainer` and `tertiaryContainer`.
+If we only had the above three colors as our design tokens, and no colors suitable for dark mode, we would then typically pin them to `primaryContainer`, `secondaryContainer` and `tertiaryContainer`.
 This ensures the main colors are also present in dark mode.
-In this case we actually did so for the `secondaryContainer` and `tertiaryContainer` colors in dark mode.
-However, for `primaryContainer` we used `ThemeTokens.avocadoPrime`.
+In this case we did so for the `secondaryContainer` and `tertiaryContainer` colors in dark mode.
+However, for `primaryContainer` we used `ThemeTokens.avocadoPrime`, to get it into our scheme as well.

-We also made sure to add all the rest of our `ThemeToken` colors to the `ColorScheme` as selected overrides in both light and dark mode for a few more colors.
-It is important to use care when doing so.
+We also make sure to add all the rest of our `ThemeToken` colors to the `ColorScheme` as selected overrides in both light and dark mode.
+It is important to use care when doing this.
 Do it in a way that fits with the palettes generated by each seed color.
 As long as the override is a reasonable match in brightness and hue to the color generated by the respective seed color, it will work well.
 If the override is too different, it may not work as well.

-You may have noticed that we also used one of the `tones` modifier functions, in this case `.monochromeSurfaces()`.
-This modifier makes all the surface colors monochrome, it removes the slight primary color-based tint surface colors normally get in seed generated color schemes.
-There is one more twist, we use the boolean flag `ThemeTokens.isNotAndroidOrIsWeb` to trigger this method only when we build for any none Android platform, so Android builds will thus still use their signature Material-3 surface color tinting.
+We also used one of the `tones` modifier functions in the `flex_seed_scheme` package, the `monochromeSurfaces()`.
+This modifier makes all the surface colors monochrome, it removes the slight primary color-based tint surface colors we normally get in seed generated color schemes.
+There is one more twist, we use the boolean flag `ThemeTokens.isNotAndroidOrIsWeb` to trigger this method **only** when we build the app for any none Android platform.
+Android builds will thus still use their signature Material-3 surface color tinting.

-It is also worth noticing that the `FlexTones.chroma` based seed generation configuration, is also **very** subtle in its surface color tinting, as typically `ColorScheme.fromSeed` and its `DynamicSchemeVariants` are too aggressive in their surface tinting, a matter of personal preference of course.
+It is also worth noticing that the `FlexTones.chroma` based seed generation configuration, is also **very** subtle in its surface color tinting.
+Typically `ColorScheme.fromSeed` and its `DynamicSchemeVariants` are much more aggressive in their surface tinting.

+We demonstrate more subtle surface color tinting in this design example.
+The `FlexTones.chroma` tones configuration achieves this too.
+To use tinted surfaces or not, and when used, how strong, is a matter of personal or design preferences.
+There are many different preconfigured `FlexTones` available in the `flex_seed_scheme` package, and we can also make our own custom configurations to control the style of generated `ColorScheme` colors.

 ### ColorScheme Result in Light Mode

-With the above settings we get a generated `ColorScheme` that incorporates all our design tokens and also is colorful and vibrant.
-It has a slight different result on Android, where there is a very subtle primary color tint in all the surface colors.
+With the above settings we get a generated `ColorScheme` that incorporates all our design tokens and is also colorful and vibrant.
+It has a slight different result on Android builds, there is still a very subtle primary color tint in all the surface colors.
 This color tint is missing on iOS and all other none Android platforms, their surface colors are fully monochrome.

 The light mode `ColorScheme` result on iOS and all none Android platforms: